-|Scientific Research Schedule|
+|Scientific Research Program|

-Graduate student Rose Hores of Southern Illinois University will start her doctoral thesis research on the rare Bald Red-faced Uakari Monkey.
+Rose Hores did her doctoral research very rare Bald Red-faced Uakari Monkey.
 This endangered species of monkey lives only in the ACRCTT and is sometimes found on our trail grid behind the Research Center.

 Biologist Dan Dourson and his wife, Judy, of Belize Foundation for Research and Environmental Education (BFREE) conducted a survey of the terrestrial (land) snails of the area.
 The assessment documented a total of 15 species of land snails.
 Five species remain undetermined and one of the five could not be assigned to and known family.

 Tim Faasen is one of several entomologists who have worked from our facilities over the past few years.
 Many new species of insects have been described in the scientific literature from these investigations.

 Colin Jackson of Southern Illinois University is studying feeding behavior in ten families of pygmy marmosets that live in the vicinity of the main lodge.

 Daniel Bauer, PH.D. of the University of Southern Indiana is an Antropologist and first visited the Tahuayo in 2000.
 In 2012 he began a research project focusing on cultural ecology and resource use in the native communities of the Tahuayo.